DeveloperDunne/sports-snaps_frontend/README.md

 9. Search your repository name and connect.

 10. Click either Enable Automatic Deploys for automatic deployment when you push updates to GitHub or manual to do this manually.

+### Final Steps

+1. **Enable the Web Dyno**: Make sure the web dyno is up and running after deployment.
+2. **Open the App**: You can open your application from the Heroku dashboard or using the CLI command `heroku open`.

 ### Cloning: